mrkkrp/dot-emacs/README.md

 # Emacs Configuration Files

-What can I say...
-I'm productive like a devil now.
-Emacs is something that encourages its users to think about their productivity and once you started to search for ways to improve your workflow and efficiency -- sky is the limit.
+What can I say… I'm productive like a devil now.
+Emacs is something that encourages its users to think about their productivity and once you started to search for ways to improve your workflow and efficiency — sky is the limit.

 What is so special about these configuration files?
 Well, first of all,